jocalao001/holbertonschool-shell/init_files_variables_and_expansions/README.md

 16. Everyone is a proponent of strong encryption
 Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+17. The eggs of the brood need to be an odd number Write a script that prints every other line from the input, starting with the first line.